programfault/chatgpt-prompt-assistant/README.md

 # chatgpt-prompts-assistant
-Prompt assistant for web chatGPT, save frequently used prompts locally for easy recall
+Prompts assistant for web chatGPT, save frequently used prompts locally for easy recall